austinhappel/webcam-processingjs/readme.md

 	* "Enable Media Source API on <video> elements" is **activated**
 4. Put the project up on a publicly accessible webserver (I had trouble activating the webcam when accessing the page locally)
 5. open up index.html.

+## Notes

+* Your mileage may vary on other platforms.
+Opera supposedly supports the getUserMedia API, but I have not had any luck with it.